-- Black: This is the mean F predicted for random mating among candidates.
-This is just a guide, as it will generally give a low value, possibly unattainable. - Red: This is the mean F among progeny for the current solution and set of matings chosen. - Green: This is the predicted mean F for random mating among the selected parents in the current solution and set of matings chosen, weighted for the numbers of matings they have been allocated.
+Black: This is the mean F predicted for random mating among candidates (including selfing where permitted), assuming equal contribution per candidate within each sex.
+This is just a guide, as it will generally give a low value, possibly unattainable.

+Red: This is the mean F among progeny for the current solution and set of matings chosen.

+Green: This is the predicted mean F for random mating among the selected parents in the current solution and set of matings chosen, weighted for the numbers of matings they have been allocated.